 Method

 There are many types of reviews.
 Consistent with other sport and exercise psychology researchers who have used narrative reviews to good effect (e.g., Fletcher and Wagstaff 2009, Wadey and Evans 2011) and aligned with aims of this study, a narrative review was adopted for this study.
 Specifically, narrative reviews provide a storied summary of a range of primary studies, drawing conclusions into a holistic interpretation.
 As suggested by Polger and Thomas (2013), the strength of this type of review lies in its ability to outline the current state of knowledge, identify gaps in the literature, and highlight current best practice.
 In line with the methodological focus of our review, there were several reasons that a narrative review was selected.
 In particular, narrative reviews provide the flexibility to attribute more emphasis onto some studies than others (Garg et al. 2008).
-Our initial reading of the research area demonstrated that while some articles were rich in methodological considerations, others included minimal detail.
-Consequently, the use of a narrative review allowed us to place a greater emphasis on those articles with richer detail.
+Our initial reading of the research area demonstrated that while some articles were rich in methodological considerations (e.g., McDonough et al. 2011), others focused primarily on research outcomes, including less methodological debate (e.g., Kavanagh 2012).
+Consequently, the use of a narrative review allowed us to place a greater emphasis on those articles with richer methodological detail.
 In addition, while alternative methods of review such as meta-analysis can ‘correct’ for studies not optimally designed (Noar and Maddock 2003), such studies provided us with valuable insights and comparisons.

 While traditional narrative reviews most often include little detail on the methods used (Cipriani and Geddes 2003) our aim here is to enhance transparency, particularly given that narrative reviews often face criticism regarding their biased perspective (Noar and Maddock 2003).
 For the purposes of this review, there were two inclusion criteria.
 First, the study had to be a qualitative study that examined growth following adversity in a sport or exercise context.
 Second, the study had to be published in a peer-reviewed journal and be available in English; unpublished studies, dissertations, and conferences abstracts were omitted.
 To ascertain appropriate studies, three methods of research gathering were used.
 Research papers were identified and gathered by researching the following electronic databases: SPORTdiscus, PsychINFO, PsycARTICLES, PubMed, and Google Scholar.
 The search terms used were combinations of key terms related to growth (post-traumatic growth, stress-related growth, adversarial growth, benefit finding, perceived benefits, positive outcomes, thriving, and psychological well-being), adversity (posttraumatic stress, stress, adverse events) and combinations of sport or exercise.
 We did not limit our search to years of publication.
 The second method to search for relevant studies involved manually exploring sport and exercise psychology journals including: Qualitative Research in Sport, Exercise and Health; Journal of Applied Sport Psychology; Journal of Sport and Exercise Psychology; Psychology of Sport and Exercise; The Sport Psychology; Journal of Clinical Sport Psychology; and Sport, Exercise, and Performance Psychology.
 Finally, we examined the reference lists of eligible texts to identity additional studies that might meet the inclusion criteria.

-Once the relevant papers had been identified, each paper was subjected to the following questions: (a) What methodological considerations have been reflected upon and/or accounted for prior to, during and/or following this study?
+In total, 21 relevant papers were identified.
+Each paper was subjected to the following questions: (a) What methodological considerations have been reflected upon and/or accounted for prior to, during and/or following this study?
 What strategies, if any, were put in place to account for these methodological considerations? (b)What are the suggestions made for future research and what are the methodological implications of these suggestions?
 Below we present our findings from each of these research questions, followed by a discussion of the future of research into growth following adversity in sport and exercise.

 Current methodological considerations